An app for people with gout who want to learn more about the condition and understand how to control your symptoms.

 This app has been reviewed by other independent websites:

-- Nguyen AD, Baysari MT, Kannangara DRW, et al. Mobile applications to enhance self-management of gout (in publication)
+- Nguyen AD, Baysari MT, Kannangara DRW, et al. Mobile applications to enhance self-management of gout International Journal of Medical Informatics.
+October; 94: 67-74.

 Disclaimer: Health Navigator’s app library is a free consumer service to help you decide whether a health app would be suitable for you.
 Our review process is independent.
 We have no relationship with the app developers or companies and no responsibility for the service they provide.
 This means that if you have an issue with one of the apps we have reviewed, you will need to contact the app developer or company directly.